pentaho/pentaho-kettle/src-plugins/readme.txt

  dependency reasons.

  to add a core plugin:

   - create a folder under src-plugins with the name of the plugin

   - create src, test, lib, and res subfolders for the various files that will be included in your plugin

   - add your plugin folder name to the plugins property in build.properties

-  - if you would like your plugin's jar and zip to get published to artifactory, update the build-res/publish.properties with your plugin folder
+  - if you would like your plugin's jar and zip to get published to artifactory, update the build-res/publish.properties with your plugin folder.

+    An ivy.xml file must be located with in the plugin's root folder.
+When creating a new plugin the ivy.xml file from an existing plugin can be copied.
+No editing is needed.

  all core plugins get built as part of the core dist, also you can build the plugins standalone by using the "-standalone" ant targets related to the plugins.
 If you'd like to just build a single plugin,